 Security Features: Alarm, Passcode, One-Touch Lock

-Kwikset HomeConnect 918 Traditional Z-Wave Long Range Enabled Touchscreen Lock Works with Ring Alarm, Samsung SmartThings Hub Required, Sold Seperately in Satin Nickel
+Kwikset HomeConnect 918 Contemporary Z-Wave Long Range Enabled Touchscreen Lock Works with Ring Alarm, Samsung SmartThings Hub Required, Sold Separately in Venetian Bronze

 Connectivity: Z-Wave 700 Long Range

-Battery Life: About 12 months with AA batteries
+Battery Life: 12 months on four AA batteries

 How do we rank products for you?